 - Transform Scotland suggests a walking route from Edinburgh’s Haymarket station to reach the Gallery of Modern Art, along the Water of Leith with steps up into the sculpture garden.
-The gallery also have their own free shuttle bus, running five times a day from outside the Scottish National Gallery.

 - This riverside walkway beside the Water of Leith is lovely in its own right, with frequent sightings of the resident otters; nearby Dean Village is worth a wander too.

 From the battlements of Edinburgh’s often-overlooked second castle, three miles from the centre, there are great views of the city, like the one at the start of this feature.
 Once home to Mary, Queen of Scots, some of the atmospheric ruined halls and towers date back to the 14th-century.

 - New tarmac paths through woods and fields towards the castle (about half a mile) have made this castle beautifully accessible.

 - There are lots of buses stopping nearby.
 Here’s one way to get there: from stop NC on Edinburgh’s North Bridge, catch bus 14 or 30.
 Get off, after about 20 minutes, at Craigmillar Castle Road and walk.
 See map below.

 - Craigmillar Castle is a major location for the 2018 film Outlaw King, starring Chris Pine as Robert the Bruce.
 An elaborate medieval village was built in front of its forbidding walls.
 It’s also a location for cult show Outlander.

 - As at many other Historic Environment Scotland castles, there is no café, but there are loos and you can get a hot drink from the little gift shop.